zeinexhub/html-A2Z/README.md

 - HTML

 > HTML (HyperText Markup Language) is the standard markup language for creating web pages.
 It provides the structure of a webpage, defining elements like headings, paragraphs, images, and links using tags.
 Web browsers interpret these tags to display the content to users.

+- CSS

+> CSS, or Cascading Style Sheets, is a language used to describe the look and formatting of a document written in HTML.
+It controls things like the layout, colors, fonts, and overall visual presentation of web pages, ensuring a consistent and appealing user experience across different devices and screen sizes.

+- JavaScript

+> JavaScript is a programming language primarily used to create interactive and dynamic effects within web browsers.
+It allows developers to implement complex features on web pages, updating content dynamically, controlling multimedia, animating images, and much more, enhancing the user experience beyond static HTML and CSS.